 The options are:

 - Doing business in French speaking countries.
-Entry level: French A2.
+No prior knowledge required of French

 - Doing business in German speaking countries.
 Entry level: German A2.